tamu-datathon-org/datasaurus/docs/passport/source/pages/index_name.md

 7. import moment from 'moment';
 8. const QrReader: any = dynamic(() => import('react-qr-reader'), { ssr: false });
 ```
-1. This import is from react and is used for aesthetic reasons
+1. Imported from react for aesthetics
-2. This import is from react and is used for aesthetic reasons
+2. Imported frmo react for aesthetics
-3. This import is to retrieve our org name 'TAMU Datathon'
+3. Retrieve our org name 'TAMU Datathon'
-4. This import is to ensure that our Navbar is on the top of this page
+4. Ensures Navbar is on the top of the page
-5. This import is to find out which user we are providing it to (if we decide to provide personalized stuff later)
+5. Finds out which user we are providing the page to (if we decide to provide personalized stuff later)
-6. This import is for dynamic client-side scripting.
+6. Allows for dynamic client-side scripting.
-7. This import is to have the ability to retrieve time (i.e, an event start time)
+7. Retrieve time/date (i.e, an event start time)
-8. This import is so that we can read QR codes with react (server side rendering is false)
+8. Reads QR codes with react (server side rendering is false)

 ## Functions